-The objective of the MSE work presented herein was to consider options and anticipated consequences of management strategies that integrated previously proposed indicators of red abalone population status, as recommended by Peer Review and by the California Fish and Game Commission (CFGC 2018, OST 2018).
 The initial TNC collaborative proposal introduced a length-based approach to red abalone management, which was subjected to simulation testing under el Niño-like environmental fluctuations, but only considered population rebuilding to a minimal extent.
-The initial CDFW proposal took a traditional density approach, while also recognizing the potential for wider variety of ecological indicators to support decision-making (e.g., body condition, kelp cover, ocean temperature).
-As the peer review process proceeded in evaluating the merits of both a CDFW-submitted management strategy and a stakeholdersubmitted management strategy led by TNC, the issue of focusing on both rebuilding considerations and long-term sustainability considerations came to the forefront of policy discussions (OST 2018).
-Finally, as the management strategy integration process proceeded during 2019 (including the MSE presented herein), the potential extent to which unfavorable environmental conditions had affected red abalone, and could continue to affect red abalone into the near future became apparent.
-Accordingly, the MSE focused almost solely on rebuilding because of the expected longer management timeframes required for population recovery.
-MSE accounted for potentially catastrophic declines in red abalone abundance, which was a novel aspect that had not been previously considered in previous red abalone management strategies.
-To the extent possible, the issues affecting this changing management and environmental landscape for red abalone over the last three to five years are presented in this report.
+The initial CDFW proposal took a traditional density approach, while also recognizing the potential for a wider variety of ecological indicators to support decision-making (e.g., body condition, kelp cover, ocean temperature).
+The initial CDFW proposal provides some additional context for rebuilding considerations.
+Following development of these proposals, the peer review process proceeded in evaluating the merits of both a CDFW-submitted management strategy and a stakeholdersubmitted management strategy led by TNC.
+Through peer review, the issue of focusing on both rebuilding considerations and long-term sustainability considerations came to the forefront of discussions (OST 2018).
+Finally, as the management strategy integration process proceeded during 2019 (including the MSE presented herein), the potential extent to which unfavorable environmental conditions may have affected red abalone, and could continue to affect red abalone into the near future, became increasingly apparent.
+Accordingly, this MSE focused almost solely on rebuilding because of the expected longer management timeframes required for population recovery.
+MSE accounted for potentially catastrophic declines in red abalone abundance, which was a novel aspect that had not been previously considered in previous red abalone management strategy evaluations.
+To the extent possible, issues affecting this changing management and environmental landscape for red abalone over the last three to five years are reflected in this report.